Lynching of Raymond Gunn: Lynch mob atmosphere

 Anger and talk of a lynching began immediately after Gunn was taken into custody, and crowds began to assemble in Maryville.
 Gunn was transferred for safety to the Buchanan County, Missouri jail, 45 miles south in St. Joseph, Missouri.
 Crowds formed there as well, and the sheriff ordered a truck mounted with a machine gun to be backed to the door.
 The gunner appeared to aim the weapon at the crowd, though he said he was just oiling it, which caused the crowd to disperse.

 Gunn was transferred a second time, 100 miles south of Maryville to Kansas City, Missouri.
-On December 26, at 3:30 a.m., Gunn returned to Maryville for arraignment, and then immediately taken back to Kansas City.
+On December 26, at 3:30 a.m., Gunn returned to Maryville for arraignment, and was then immediately taken back to Kansas City.

 Velma Colter's mother was quoted as saying she could not bear a trial and would not testify.
 Her oldest son, Floyd Colter, had been killed in France during World War I.